Sub $200 Grow Tents

 I probably wouldn’t bother with any of Gorilla Grow Tents lesser/mid-range products.
 If however you are looking for the best tent, then their 1680D models are the way to go.

-Most if not all grow tents are made in China (and in fact are all probably made in the same building, likely the same room and then just branded appropriately) so consider yourself lucky if all the parts arrive as the boxes are often worn out by the time they make it to your door.
-Some companies stamp “Made in PRC” on the box instead of “Made in China”, I think this is an attempt to make you feel better about your purchase as some people will pay more for something that says “Made in America” or other home base country.
+Most if not all grow tents are made in China (probably made in the same building, likely the same room and then just branded appropriately) so consider yourself lucky if all the parts arrive as the boxes are often worn out by the time they make it to your door.

 Ultimately you can buy a mid-grade 4′ x 8′ tent, a new air-cooled reflector, a new lamp, and a variac for about the same price as the professional grade grow tent.
 If this is your first go around at indoor gardening, going with the cheaper tent affords you the ability to get a bunch of other stuff too.
 If this isn’t your first rodeo then the more expensive tents upgraded sheathing, quality framing materials, and taller/adjustable height features may be the way to go.
 After deciding on what to buy, shop ebay and save yourself a few bucks.